Archive-42/blog-2.0-vanilla-html/docs/docs/content/index.md

 Use `ls` command to see the directory is created or not.

 I created a cli-practice directory in my working directory i.e. Desktop directory.

 #### ✔ Move Between Directories ➡ `cd`:

-It's used to change directory or to move other directories.
+It’s used to change directory or to move other directories.
 To use it type `cd directory_name`.

 [![](https://camo.githubusercontent.com/d78e325dda59d59be4bd151dd85d3b1966324cb205da2eb540f1372e8195b280/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a33344b4778543247386f4e4d446e49632e676966)](https://camo.githubusercontent.com/d78e325dda59d59be4bd151dd85d3b1966324cb205da2eb540f1372e8195b280/68747470733a2f2f63646e2d696d616765732d312e6d656469756d2e636f6d2f6d61782f3830302f302a33344b4778543247386f4e4d446e49632e676966)

 Can use `pwd` command to confirm your directory name.

 Changed my directory to the cli-practice directory.
-And the rest of the tutorial I'm gonna work within this directory.
+And the rest of the tutorial I’m gonna work within this directory.

 #### ✔ Parent Directory ➡ `..`: